Pr1nceR/Air-Quality-Monitoring-System/README.md

 3. launch the app and click the bluetooth icon to the app to the device.

 ## Features
-- Detects Pollutants such as: PM2.5, PM10, VOC, Co2
+- Detects Pollutants such as:
+  -PM2.5
+  -PM10
+  -VOC
+  -Co2
 - Detects Temperature and humidity
 - Notifies the user when the environment is Hazardous